 Padi Tiruvalleeswarar Temple - Chennai, India

-Padi is an area in the central part of Chennai city in Tamil Nadu state of India.
-This place has a very prominent temple called Tiruvalleeswarar Temple.
-It is considered as the 21st among the Devara Paadal Petra Sthalams (274 most important temples of Lord Shiva) located in the Tondai region.
-Let me explore about this temple in this article.
+Padi is a locality in the central part of Chennai, Tamil Nadu.
+This area is home to the renowned Tiruvalleeswarar Temple, which holds great religious significance.
+It is recognized as the 21st among the Devara Paadal Petra Sthalams (the 275 most revered temples of Lord Shiva) in the Tondai region.

 Legend: